Marcusk19/Marcusk19.github.io/content/posts/singlegpu.md

 -   Previously I had installed Arch on my old laptop and enjoyed the experience of having complete control over my OS
 -   I’ve found that recently I’ve been spending less time playing games on my desktop and with the recent release of the Steam Deck it seemed like the right time for me to jump ship.
--   Playing with a Linux install is my idea of fun these days sadly.

 However, there was one thing that held me back.
 I’ve been addicted to League of Legends since high school and even though there’s methods to run the game on Linux via Wine, from my experience it simply did not work.